-Learn how to use Scrivener’s find and replace feature with individual documents or your entire project.
+Learn how to use Scrivener’s search features to find and replace text in individual documents or your entire project.

 As you progress in your project, you may need to find specific words or phrases.
 For example, you may want to find a specific section of your work to recall what a character did or said, and you may remember certain words that you can search for.
 Or, in a non-fiction book, you may want to find a specific date to check something.
 And, if you decide to change the name of a character, it’s easiest to do this in one operation, finding the original name and replacing it with the new name.

-Like all word processors, Scrivener has a find and replace feature.
-Scrivener’s find options are powerful, and allow you to search for more than just isolated words and phrases.
-In this article, I’ll tell you how to leverage find and replace in your Scrivener projects.
+Scrivener has several ways that you can find and replace text.
+Scrivener’s search options are powerful, and allow you to find and replace more than just individual words and phrases.

-To find text, select a document in the Binder, then choose Edit > Find > Find, or press Command-F (Mac) or Ctrl+F (Windows).
+To find text using a Find and Replace dialog, as is common in most word processors, select a document in the Binder, then choose Edit > Find > Find, or press Command-F (Mac) or Ctrl+F (Windows).
 Enter a word or phrase, click Next, and Scrivener will highlight the next occurrence of the search text.

 If your cursor is at the beginning of the document, Scrivener finds the first occurrence of the term in that document; if not, it finds the first occurrence from the position of the cursor.
 Click Next again to find the next occurrence, or click Previous to search in the other direction.